Shiva Tandava Nritya

 The finely-carved bas-relief on the pediment depicts Shiva Tandava Nritya i.e., Shiva performing a vigorous cosmic dance of creation, preservation, and destruction.

-The lintel depicts Indra, the king of devas (demigods), riding his vehicle Airavata, a three-headed elephant.
+The lintel depicts Indra, the king of devas (demigods) and heaven, riding his vehicle Airavata, a three-headed elephant.
 Each Airavata is shown as a monster-like figure holding the elephant head.
 As you can see from the image, Indra, whose head is missing, is holding the elephant trunk with the right hand, and the monster head with the left hand.
 The other two Airavatas are at the ends.

 As with the other lintels in Banteay Srei, the rest of the space is filled with a beautifully carved creeper.

 – East Gopura and Entrance to the Inner Enclosure of the Banteay Srei Temple